1. Home

 Archives: Bills

 HB 422 would require the State Health Benefit Plan (SHBP) to offer at least two high-deductible health plans (HDHPs) by October 1, 2025.
 These plans must be paired with health savings accounts (HSAs), allowing employees to make pre-tax contributions directly from their paychecks.
 While HDHPs appear desirable to cost-conscious enrollees, they may face high out-of-pocket costs if they do not contribute to their HSA or do not contribute enough to offset the high deductible.
-One way to prevent that situation is for the bill to include a requirement to educate enrollees about the trade-offs of an HDHP and the importance of contributing to the HSA.
+The bill does not include a requirement to educate enrollees about the trade-offs of an HDHP and the importance of contributing to the HSA.

 Stay Connected